raspberrypi/documentation/configuration/cmdline-txt.md

 #### Other Entries (not exhaustive)

  - splash: tells the boot to use a splash screen via the Plymouth module.
- - plymouth.ignore_serial_console: tells Plymouth not to output a boot splash on any serial console which may be configured.
+ - plymouth.ignore-serial-consoles: normally if the Plymouth module is enabled it will prevent boot messages from appearing on any serial console which may be present.
+This flag tells Plymouth to ignore all serial consoles, making boot messages visible again, as they would be if Plymouth was not running.
  - dwc_otg.lpm_enable: turns off Link Power Management (LPM) in the dwc_otg driver; the dwc_otg driver is the driver for the USB controller built into the Raspberry Pi.
  - dwc_otg.speed: sets the speed of the USB controller. `dwc_otg.speed=1` will set it to full speed (USB 1.0), which is slower than high speed (USB 2.0).
 This option should not be set except during troubleshooting of problems with USB devices.
  - smsc95xx.turbo_mode: enables/disables the wired networking driver turbo mode. `smsc95xx.turbo_mode=N` turns turbo mode off.